donaljojoofficial/ArchSec/README.md

 Full downloadable reports

-PlaniX is built for developers, students, and security engineers who need fast, consistent, and reliable security planning in one place.
+ArchSec is built for developers, students, and security engineers who need fast, consistent, and reliable security planning in one place.

 ---